 Following this, the user must upload their data.
 The platform supports various data formats, including images, videos, text, documents, and audio.
 Once the data is uploaded, the user can choose from a list of available use cases tailored to their data format.
 Each use case provides a set of labels for building the project's taxonomy and a set of pipelines, which are sequences of stages that a task will go through before being delivered back to the user.
 Each project is assigned a single pipeline, and all tasks within the project will follow this same pipeline.

-1. Upload Data: The user starts by uploading their data in any of the supported formats.
+1. Upload Data: The user starts by uploading their data.

 2. Select Use Case: The user chooses a use case relevant to their data format, which will define the available labels and pipelines.